theTestTube/aws-sam-urlmonitor/README.md

     - [x] detecting changes on `last-modified` response header
     - [ ] detecting changes on body size
     - [ ] detecting changes on body checksum
+    - [ ] text difference on notification (attached to?)

+- [ ] Specify change minimum period per URL, so if request response `last-modified` is too recent no scraping results

 ## Geting started